Mary Baldwin University

 Private university in Staunton, Virginia, U.S.

 Mary Baldwin University (MBU, formerly Mary Baldwin College) is a private university in Staunton, Virginia, United States.
 It was founded in 1842 as "Augusta Female Seminary".
 Mary Baldwin University is home to the Mary Baldwin College for Women, a residential college and women's college with a focus on liberal arts and leadership, as well as co-educational residential college for undergraduate programs within its University College structure.
 MBU also offers co-educational graduate degrees as well as undergraduate degree and certificate programs for working professionals and non-traditional students.

 The university is the oldest institution of higher education for women in the nation affiliated with the Presbyterian Church (USA) and it is home to the only all-female corps of cadets in the world.
+Although the university is accredited by the Southern Association of Colleges and Schools Commission on Colleges, it was placed on probation in mid-2026 because of continuing concerns about its finances.

 History

 Located in Staunton, Virginia within Augusta County, the university was founded as the "Augusta Female Seminary" in 1842 by Rufus William Bailey.
 Among the first students was Mary Julia Baldwin.
 In 1863, Baldwin was named principal and headed the school through the Civil War, although most schools in the area had closed due to the war and economic hardship.

 In 1895, the school was renamed "Mary Baldwin Seminary" in honor of Baldwin.
 In 1923, the name changed to "Mary Baldwin College" when the school became a four-year institution.

 In 1963, Mary Baldwin became racially de-segregated, officially ending its policy of admitting only white women.

 In the mid-1970s, men began to be admitted as day students and graduate students.
 Four decades later, in 2017, the school began accepting residential male students, albeit not without some controversy at the time.

 In 1976, when Staunton Military Academy (SMA) closed, its grounds and buildings were purchased by Mary Baldwin, expanding the campus from 19 to 58.5 acre.

 In 1977, Mary Baldwin became the first college in Virginia to launch an adult degree program.
 Cynthia Haldenby Tyson was appointed as the eighth president in 1985.
 That same year, the Program for the Exceptionally Gifted (PEG) was established to allow academically gifted girls to earn bachelor's degrees.

 In 1995, the Virginia Women's Institute for Leadership was established as the only all-female cadet corps.
 In 2001, the university established the Shakespeare and Performance graduate program after the American Shakespeare Center opened the Blackfriars Playhouse in Staunton.